 In Hindu mythology there are several myths about moon.
 Even Amavasya or no moon has a mythological explanation behind it.
 Somdev or Chandra Dev is the God of the moon according to Hindu mythology.
 He is shown riding a chariot pulled by ten white horses or an antelope.

 His image is that of a young, handsome, fair man, holding a club and a lotus in his hands.
 All rabbits are under his protection and Monday is the associated day of the week.
 But what causes his periodical waxing and waning?
 Lets get into some mythological explanations for the natural phenomenon of no moon and know some facts about Amavasya in Hinduism.

 Somdev is said to have been married to the 27 daughters of Prajapati Daksha.
 Among all of them he loved Rohini the most as she was very beautiful.
 All the other daughters complained to their father of this injustice and Daksha became very angry.
 An infuriated Daksha cursed Chandra to lose his beauty and radiance.
 But the world became too dark without a shining moon in the sky at night.
-So Chandradev came down to earth and worshipped lord Shiva to free him of the curse.
+So Chandradev came down to earth and worshipped Lord Shiva to free himself of the curse.

 Soma was an important drink of energy and intoxication in the Vedic period.
 This juice is extracted from the stalks of the plant and a drink is made.
 The Moon God is also called Somdev as he is thought to be the storehouse of this elixir.
 The moon wanes when the Gods drink out of the store of this drink.
-And when the store depletes completely it is amavasya or no moon.
+And when the store depletes completely it is Amavasya or no moon.